Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKPay/Readme.md

 Then next time you call the "profile" API you will have new informations about the customer logged in.

-To create a customer, add a card and also charge it for the first payment cycle, you should first gain a **Stripe™ token**, which can be created using the **Stripe™ SDK** from a card (check out the [documentation](https://stripe.com/docs/mobile/android) for reference), then you can use this API:
+To create a customer, add a card and also charge it for the first payment cycle, you should first gain a **Stripe token**, which can be created using the **Stripe SDK** from a card (check out the [documentation](https://stripe.com/docs/mobile/android) for reference), then you can use this API:

 ```java
 //Stripe™ token obtained via the SDK from a card